ehpor/hcipy/doc/development/new_release.rst

         make html
         cd ..

-2. Write release notes mimicing other release notes.
+2. Write release notes mimicking other release notes.
 Add those release notes to the :doc:`changelog <../changelog>` in the documentation and commit these changes.

 3. Add tag information on Github.
 You can do this by releasing a new version.
-Add the written release notes, mimicing previous release notes.
+Add the written release notes, mimicking previous release notes.
 After you've released the new version, a new tag will have been added on the Github repository.

 4. Fetch the tags on your local git repository.
 Update the version information, and check that the version was changed: